3 Things Destroying Social Connection in Your Hybrid Workplace

 1) Remote work inertia

 For the last three days, you’ve ejected yourself from bed at exactly 8:58 AM despite setting your alarm for 7.
 You launch yourself into your desk chair like a ballistic missile and reply to a few emails before running into the kitchen for coffee, still in your pyjamas.
-You know you’ll be in your jammies for the next few hours, until you have to change into your business casual shirt for that meeting.
+You’ll be in your jammies for the next few hours, until you have to change into your business casual shirt for that meeting.

 You know this can’t continue.
 You feel like you’re just going through the motions.